-Have you ever tried making a NutriBlast for your family only to hear some ewwwww’s and yuck’s?
+Have you ever tried making a smoothie for your family only to hear some ewwwww’s and yuck’s?
 I certainly have.
-It’s only natural to make some unpleasant-tasting Blasts along the way to better health, especially if you’re new to the NutriBullet.
+It’s only natural to make some unpleasant-tasting smoothies along the way to better health, especially if you’re new to the NutriBullet.
 I’d like to think of these NutriBullet “fails” as little bloopers and blunders that we can all laugh about and learn from.
-I’ve asked my clients to share some of their NutriBullet “fails,” along with tricks to create a delicious and nutritious Blast!
+I’ve asked my clients to share some of their NutriBullet “fails,” along with tricks to create a delicious and nutritious smoothie!

 Beets are high in essential nutrients, but they have a very strong flavor.
-When making a NutriBlast, they need to be used in moderation or else your drink will taste very earthy.
+When making a smoothie, they need to be used in moderation or else your drink will taste very earthy.
 While some people like this, others simply want to spit it out!
-To avoid this beet root blunder, make sure to balance its flavor with the natural sweetness of fruits, such as berries, bananas, grapes, mangoes, or apples.
+To avoid this beetroot blunder, make sure to balance its flavor with the natural sweetness of fruits, such as berries, bananas, grapes, mangoes, or apples.
 You’ll be glad you did!